jfilter/Sublime-Text-Plugins-for-Frontend-Web-Development/README.md

 * [Color Highlighter](https://packagecontrol.io/packages/Color%20Highlighter)

-## Remove Duplicates from Autocomplete
+## Remove Duplicates from Auto-completion

 As you may have noticed, I make use of a lot of plugins for auto-completion.
-I prefer to have too many suggestions than to few.
+I prefer to have too many suggestions than too few.
 But with this setup, you sometimes get duplicates in your completion suggestions.
-But there is a solution thanks to [Keith Hall](http://stackoverflow.com/questions/43320798/sublime-text-3-duplicates-autocompletion):
+But here is a way to fix it (thanks to [Keith Hall](http://stackoverflow.com/questions/43320798/sublime-text-3-duplicates-autocompletion)):

 1. Open the folder where Sublime Text is installed
 2. Find `def on_query_completions`